lucalisti/lucalisti/README.md

 # Hi there, I'm Luca Listi 👋

 I'm a passionate coder and aspiring data engineer/scientist with a strong interest in technology innovation and a love for continuous learning.
-Welcome to my GitHub profile!

 ## About Me